maebug/Kolo/FineTuningGuide.md

 - **WeightDecay:**

   - A regularization technique that penalizes large weights by adding a fraction of their magnitude to the loss function.
 This encourages the model to maintain smaller, more generalizable weights, reducing the risk of overfitting.

+  - We recommend starting with a weight decay of 0.01, but you can experiment with 0.1, 0.001 and 0.

   - Increase weight decay if you experience overfitting, decrease weight decay if you experience underfitting.